marvincaspar/docker-laravel-installer/README.md

 This is a docker container which creates a new laravel project without installing composer locally.

+## Usage

-To create a new project create a directory for your project and run
+For creating a new laravel project go into your project folder and run the following command:

 ```sh
 docker run --rm -t -v $(pwd):/app mc388/laravel-installer